tonylattke/swift_helpers/Metal - Draw a triangle/Readme.md

 # Draw a Triangle

-This app use metal (vertex and fragment) and draw a trinagle on the screen.
+This app use metal (vertex and fragment) and draw a triangle on the screen.